himarora/dt-visual-servoing/README.md

 To run locally:

 1. `pip2 install --user -r requirements.txt`
+2. `git clone https://github.com/duckietown/gym-duckietown src/gym-duckietown/`
-2. `pip2 install --user -e git://github.com/duckietown/gym-duckietown.git#egg=gym-duckietown`
+3. `pip2 install --user src/gym-duckietown`
-3. `python2 local_experiment.py`
+4. `python2 local_experiment.py`

-If you are looking to use the old Duckietown stack (as is the case, running it out of the box), you will need to follow these steps in addition to 1 and 2 above:
+If you are looking to use the old Duckietown stack (as is the case, running it out of the box), you will need to follow these steps in addition:

 2a.
 Clone this [repository](https://github.com/duckietown/Software)